CCQC/Quax/README.md

 In the above, the `address` argument is the 0-based indexing location of the partial derivative in the derivative tensor.
 Since H2 has 6 Cartesian coordinates, the derivative tensor at order=2 (Hessian) is a 6 by 6 array, with indices along each dimension running from 0 to 5.
-The indices 0 to 5 correspond to the row-wise flattened Cartesian derivative vector.
+The indices 0 to 5 correspond to the row-wise flattened Cartesian coordinate vector.
 Therefore, the ordering of the Cartesian coordinates in the molecule definition affects which partial derivative `address` is referring to.

 ### Caveats